 The current Education Act, 2009 allows various educational bodies to “authorize, supervise and evaluate the use of distance learning programs in the provision of the education program” (p.
 72).
 The Department of Education, Culture and Employment defines distance learning as the deliberate use of the Internet, the world wide web, and landlines to leverage communication tools, learning management systems, and resources to overcome geographic obstacles to accessing brick and mortar courses, disciplinary expertise, and student cohort formation.
 The Department has a Memorandum of Understanding (MOU) with the Vista Virtual School (operated by Pembina Hills) to also serve students from the Northwest Territories.

-Additionally, section 3.3 of the Northwest Territories School Handbook outlines a series of requirements that schools must adhere to in order to participate in distance learning.
-While the document is primarily focused on describing distance learning and specific operational items related to schools participation in the Alberta Distance Learning Centre (with whom the territory had MOU prior to Vista Virtual School), it does recommend that schools have a dedicated online facilitator, scheduled distance learning time in student timetables, a plan for students to complete courses in a timely manner, and access to additional relevant resources.
+Additionally, section 3.3 of the Northwest Territories School Handbook outlines a series of requirements that schools must adhere to in order to participate in distance learning, including: having a dedicated online facilitator, scheduled distance learning time in student timetables, a plan for students to complete courses in a timely manner, and access to additional relevant resources.

 K-12 Distance and Online Learning Activity

 Northern Distance Learning teachers are based in Inuvik.
-Students from up to 20 other schools access the course material online from their respective schools with the help of a local support person, and interact with the teacher and classmates through videoconferencing.
-During the 2022-23 school year 73 students were enrolled in 250 Northern Distance Learning courses.
+Students from up to 21 other schools access daily high school programming in a 5 block schedule with the help of a local support person(s) Students interact with teachers and classmates through videoconferencing and use of a learning management system on devices provided by the program.
+During the 2023-24 school year 90 students were enrolled in 279 Northern Distance Learning courses.

-Additionally, during the 2022-23 school year there were 104 grade 7-12 students enrolled in distance learning courses offered through the Vista Virtual School.
+Additionally, during the 2023-24 school year there were 82 grade 7-12 students enrolled in distance learning courses offered through the Vista Virtual School (operated by Pembina Hills School Division in Alberta).

 K-12 Blended Learning Activity